domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Gmail: When you delete a draft, why not move it to the trash?

 Baby clothes (e.g., shirts, onesies aka infant bodysuits) with a handle on the back so you can carry them like a briefcase (hehe jk!).

+Legal Pirate Bay: Pirate Bay for content that is approved by authoring artists & Copyright holders to spread on the platform via torrent files.
+Do it for the advertisement, dissemination, & preservation (general spreading & backup in a decentralized way) of artistic culture.